12 December 2019

 Nearly 30 venues around the world will have hosted art from The Burrell Collection by the time the museum re-opens to the public.
 Included are loans to New York’s Metropolitan Museum and the Musée de Cluny in Paris.

 Sir Angus Grossart, Chairman of The Burrell Renaissance said: “The extraordinary quality of The Burrell Collection has long deserved wider international recognition and The Burrell Renaissance seeks to achieve that by showing some of these magnificent treasures.
-When it re-opens in spring 2021, The Burrell Collection will bring international audiences to appreciate Sir William’s exceptional legacy.”
+When it re-opens, The Burrell Collection will bring international audiences to appreciate Sir William’s exceptional legacy.”

 Dr Bridget McConnell, Chief Executive of Glasgow Life said: “There has been a huge appetite from museums visitors to enjoy artworks from The Burrell Collection wherever they have been on display.
 Without the ability to make these loans overseas, some of the displays and exhibitions simply wouldn’t have been possible.
 We are looking forward to more people learning about the wonders of The Burrell Collection through the final loan dates as we continue to work towards delivering a museum ready to welcome visitors from around the world.”